esmuigors2/Prep2Cry/README.md

           If this was done in the right way, now You should proceed as follows:
              1. At the prompt of list of basis sets, enter some words not actually corresponding to any basis set (e.g., "haha hihi" for two different setups of site-specific basis sets).
              2. Now You should be prompted for the basis set separately for each site.
-       9. The semi-finished line from prep2cry.sh, e.g.
+       9. (If You are not using EXTERNAL geometry and the .GUI file is present,) paste the semi-finished line from `prep2cry.sh` or `gui2cry.sh`, e.g.

               pre2crys -g 225 -l 5.463209 -n 2 -w "20 0 0 0#9 0.25 0.25 0.25#"